cosmos/sdk-tutorials/academy/ibc/migration.md

 # IBC Migration

 When working with IBC, it is important to maintain upgraded IBC chains and clients.
-Keeping everything up-to-date implies upgrading chains when developing Cosmos SDK chains and also the counterparty clients by upgrading relayers.
+Keeping everything up-to-date implies upgrading chains when developing Cosmos SDK chains and also the counterparty clients.
 The latter is of importance for all developers working with Tendermint clients enabling upgrades.

 The **IBC module** serves several different user groups, such as: